devoxa/flocky/README.md

 ### clone(value)

 Create a deep clone of `value`.
-This only supports types native to JSON, so all primitive types, arrays and objects.
+This method only supports types native to JSON, so all primitive types, arrays and objects.

 ```js
 const original = [{ "a": 1 }, { "b": 2 }]